For those new to this website:

 November 10, 2021 — Wednesday

 If you are new here (new to the Lead Safe Mama website), you might be surprised by the headline for this piece.
-If you have been following this work for years however, it will come as no surprise at all that Pottery Barn is making consumer goods for people to use in their home that test positive for very high (and even dangerous) levels of Lead.
+If you have been following this work for years, however, it will come as no surprise at all that Pottery Barn is making consumer goods for people to use in their homes that test positive for very high (and even dangerous) levels of Lead.

 In my work helping families of Lead-poisoned children (around the country), I often visit their homes in person and use XRF technology to test the objects in their environment that their children might interact with on a daily basis.
 This includes dishes, kitchenware, toys, collectibles, carpets – and yes, furniture and decor.
 I started using XRF technology to test consumer goods back in February of 2009, and as I approach my 13th anniversary of being immersed in this specific niche, there is little that surprises me anymore.

-Pottery Barn is (and always has been) at the top of my “shit list” for irresponsible companies — specifically, companies that continue to use Lead in products they exclusively sell and manufacture, in spite of the fact that they obviously – based on their history and current range of product offerings – know better.
-Here’s my post discussing the list of stores I will not shop at, and Pottery Barn is right up there with Tiffany & Co, and Williams Sonoma (companies that continue to sell Lead-contaminated products for use in our homes well into the 21st century – even though it is well documented that there is no safe level of Lead exposure for humans.)
+Pottery Barn is (and always has been) at the top of my “shit list” for irresponsible companies — specifically, companies that continue to use Lead in products they exclusively sell and manufacture, in spite of the fact that they obviously — based on their history and the current range of product offerings — know better.
+Here’s an article discussing the list of stores I will not shop at, and Pottery Barn is right up there with Tiffany & Co., and Williams Sonoma (companies that continue to sell Lead-contaminated products for use in our homes well into the 21st century — even though it is well documented that there is no safe level of Lead exposure for humans).

 Here are some of the greenwashing propaganda messages on Pottery Barn’s website today: